unic/neba-sample-project/README.md

    [Model registry](http://localhost:8080/system/console/modelregistry),[Model statistics](http://localhost:8080/system/console/modelstatistics) or examine logfiles using NEBA's [log viewer](http://localhost:8080/system/console/logviewer).
 6. You may login with any sling user, e.g. using admin/admin for the default administrative account.
 7. To configure the SMTP settings for the contact form, see /system/console/configMgr, "io.neba.sample.mail" and "NEBA sample project contact email sender".
+9. You can remote-debug the application via port 8000.

 ## The anatomy of this app
 The NEBA sample app is an OSGi bundle.
 It contains application code (Java POJOs, Services annotated with SCR metadata, NEBA models) in the "to.adapt.neba" package.